Phileosopher/toolbox/README.md

 ## Earmarks

+Sometimes, it makes sense to clarify for context how something is used.

 - _*_ if it's something to copy-paste or a reference sheet.
 - ☁ for browser-based apps, ⇉ for a browser/software plugin or extension
 - Desktop: ⊞ for Windows, ⌘ for Mac OS X, 🐧 for Linux and Friends.